Dr Sharon Sung, Clinical Psychologist

 Bachelor of Arts (Cum Laude), Vassar College

-Master of Science and PhD, University of California, San Diego
+Master of Science and PhD, University of California, San Diego – not a medical or dental qualification

 She works closely with her clients to address a range of issues, including but not limited to generalised anxiety, social anxiety, health anxiety, obsessive-compulsive disorder, panic attacks, depression, bipolar disorder, sleep problems, traumatic stress, and emotion regulation difficulties.
 She has recently developed speciality programmes to support transgender and gender diverse youth and to build psychological resilience among frontline healthcare workers.